Engage and unify the critical mass of ‘omics’ researchers at the University of Leeds into one central virtual institute.

 RNA Biology: mRNA translation, long non-coding RNAs and RNA-binding proteins in Drosophila

-- Dr Amanda Bretman, Academic Fellow in Animal Biology
+- Dr Amanda Bretman, Lecturer in Animal Biology

 Evolutionary ecologist specialising in sexual selection and social behaviours